mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 using Ipopt
 using JuMP  # hide

-analysis = dcLavStateEstimation(system, device, Ipopt.Optimizer; verbose = 1)
+analysis = dcLavStateEstimation(monitoring, Ipopt.Optimizer; verbose = 1)
 nothing # hide
 ```

 ---

 ##### Setup Initial Primal Values
-In JuliaGrid, the assignment of initial primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{WLS{Normal}})) function is executed.
-Initial primal values are determined based on the `voltage` fields within the `DCStateEstimation` type.
+In JuliaGrid, the assignment of initial primal values for optimization variables takes place when the [`solve!`](@ref solve!(::DcStateEstimation{WLS{Normal}})) function is executed.
+Initial primal values are determined based on the `voltage` fields within the `DcStateEstimation` type.
 By default, these values are initially established using the initial bus voltage angles from `PowerSystem` type:
 ```@repl WLSDCStateEstimationSolution
 print(system.bus.label, analysis.voltage.angle)
 ```
-Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{WLS{Normal}})) function.
+Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::DcStateEstimation{WLS{Normal}})) function.

 ---

 ##### Solution
 To solve the formulated LAV state estimation model, simply execute the following function:
 ```@example WLSDCStateEstimationSolution
-solve!(system, analysis)
+solve!(analysis)
 nothing # hide
 ```